jostarlink/slackbot-api-docs/README.md

   message.reply('Hello human!');
 });
 ```
+ *You should use [Node ^6.0.0](https://nodejs.org/dist/v6.0.0/node-v6.0.0.pkg) to run the program above, you can get the latest version [here](https://nodejs.org/en/download/current/).*

  Alright, now run the program and send "Hello" to your bot!
 This is the Hello World of the bot world!

  ![Hello Bot!](Screen Shot 2016-05-07 at 12.42.28.png)

  Congratulations 🎉, you just made your first bot, and it was easy, wasn't it?

- *We used [Node ^6.0.0](https://nodejs.org/dist/v6.0.0/node-v6.0.0.pkg) to run the program above, you can get the latest version [here](https://nodejs.org/en/download/current/).

  ### Learn more
   A fan of bots already?
 Explore the documentation and create amazing bots!